ShaquilleLouisa/WordListMaker/README.md

 To run this application, execute the "WordListMaker.py" file.

 ## Disclaimer:
-This application has only been tested using the Japanese N3 level vocabulary PDF from the [Tanos](https://www.tanos.co.uk/jlpt/jlpt3/vocab/VocabList.N3.pdf) website.
+Conversion of pdf files has only been tested using the Japanese N3 level vocabulary PDF from the [Tanos](https://www.tanos.co.uk/jlpt/jlpt3/vocab/VocabList.N3.pdf) website.